SAP-samples/teched2023-AI284v/README.md

 ## Description

 This repository contains the exercise material for the SAP TechEd 2023 session AI284v - Jump-Start Your Document Processing Use Case with Generative AI.
+Here you can also find the slides that were shared during the session.

 ## Overview